#Development Environment

 Let's go!

-I'm trying to set up VS Code for ObjectScript using the instructions found here.
-I've got both Cache 2018.1.2.309.0 and IRIS 2020.1.0.215.0.
+I'm trying to set up VS Code for ObjectScript using the instructions found here I've got both Cache 2018.1.2.309.0 and IRIS 2020.1.0.215.0.
 When I try to connect to either one of them the connection fails, and I get a notification in the bottom right corner that says "Unexpected token < in JSON at position 0".
 I've checked the JSON settings file that VS Code uses, and they're fine and formatted properly.
 All of the settings I've entered are correct.
+I suspect that there's a response coming back from the server that VS Code is expecting to be JSON, but isn't.

 So, the next year will bring us a new way of installing IRIS.
 Always keep in mind that you have to bring your own web server.
 No matter how many instances of IRIS you have on your local machine.
 Or if you work in Docker, always keep in mind a bit more complicated configuration.